different55/zoodle/README.md

 Zoodle is a live WYSIWYG editor for Zdog, the round, flat, designer-friendly pseudo-3D engine concocted by [desandro](https://github.com/desandro/).
-I think Zdog's pretty nifty, want to play with it more, and want others to play with it more, and thought it looked like a good brain-bending exercise.
+I think Zdog's pretty nifty, that SVGs are cool technology, and want others to be able to play with them more.
+And I thought it looked like a good brain-bending exercise.

 ## Current state